Who is collecting the data?

-In the online application form, you have the option of being registered with DfE's Teaching Line.
-By checking the box you consent to your personal data being shared with DfE and Teleperformance UK Ltd to enable them to contact you for this purpose.
-You can unsubscribe from the Teaching Line Register at any time, by notifying the Maths Scholarships Team (firstname.lastname@example.org).
+In the online application form, you have the option of being registered with DfE's Get into Teaching Service and you consent to your personal data being shared with DfE and the Teacher Training Advisers to enable them to contact you for these purposes.

-(Note: You have the right to withdraw consent at any time, where processing is based on your consent)
+You have the right to withdraw consent at any time, where processing is based on your consent.